Model

 The newRoot() function allows you to define a new chapter within your CMS.
 To use this, you'll need to pass a new model instance to the function.
 Models are created using the new keyword followed by a class name starting with \model\.

-<h1>{{ $header->text('title') }}</h1>By combining Blade templates, Tailwind CSS, and the newRoot() function, you can efficiently build and style a flexible CMS.
+<h1>{{ $page->text('title') }}</h1>By combining Blade templates, Tailwind CSS, and the newRoot() function, you can efficiently build and style a flexible CMS.
 Use newRoot() to define chapters, customize labels for better navigation, and generate dynamic input fields for your admin interface.